benji-cannot-code/fast-vc-chromium-benchmark-run-4/base/containers/README.md

 sizeof(T).

 `flat_set` and `flat_map` support a notion of transparent comparisons.
-Therefore you can, for example, lookup `base::StringPiece` in a set of `std::strings` without constructing a temporary `std::string`.
+Therefore you can, for example, lookup `std::string_view` in a set of `std::strings` without constructing a temporary `std::string`.
 This functionality is based on C++14 extensions to the `std::set`/`std::map` interface.